 Essentially, a marketing budget outlines all the money you’ll spend on marketing-related projects over a period of time—typically a year.

 Related: Want to know all the possible ways you could spread out your marketing budget?
 Take a look at our complete marketing channels guide that will break down all your marketing options.

-Why is a marketing budget important for small businesses?
+Why you need a marketing budget

 Here are some reasons why: